leblancdaniel/quanty/README.md

 # TODO:
 - setup postgres instance, write scripts to create and destroy it
-- process daily prices in batches, store data somewhere
+- process daily prices in batches using fireduck, store data somewhere
 - pull market data from Polygon.io Flat files (https://polygon.io/dashboard) and store it
 - configure and setup services (Database, Docker, Kubernetes, ECR, )
 - Define and codify criteria for over-reactions.
 Provide list of candidate stocks.